 What I appreciated most about this activity is that it created more questions for my students as we finished up.
 They began to think about just how challenging this time period was and I think gained a better understanding of why this era needs to be studied closer and revisited throughout our year of U.S. history together.

-It was fascinating because they quickly decided to arrange the desks in a circle and started talking about a format for their discussion.
-It evolved into a co-chair system, with one person introducing the question or issue and the other facilitating the discussion.
+It was fascinating because they quickly decided to arrange the desks in a circle and started discussing a format for their discussion.
+It evolved into a co-chair system, with one person introducing the question/issue and the other facilitating the discussion.
 They decided to vote after some debate.
 The facilitator summarized the discussion and then conducted a vote.
-Afterwards, I assigned some reflection questions on goformative.com.
+Afterward, I assigned some reflection questions on goformative.com.

 One student comment indicated how useful this exercise was: “It was difficult to come to a specific consensus.
 For instance, we can all agree on punishing Confederate leaders but agreeing on HOW to punish them is very difficult.
 Freedmen and women had been excluded for centuries, and people don’t like change.
 It is very difficult to accept such a change like that.”

-This captured the ambiguity, complexity, and uncertainty in addressing these issues.
-They showed a keen awareness that resolving some of these issues was going to be a longterm commitment.
+This captured the ambiguity and complexity and uncertainty in addressing these issues.
+They showed a keen awareness that resolving some of these issues was going to be longterm.

 Read more comments from teachers about the lessons on Reconstruction.

 I dedicate a unit to Christopher Columbus, after a unit on the various Indigenous groups that existed before his arrival, and use The People vs. Columbus lesson.